Âu Lạc: Government and society

-Based on evidence from the historical, ethnohistorical, and archaeological records, Kim (2015) believed that a "highly centralized, overarching state-level society with enduring political institutions and structure" between 300 and 100 BCE was responsible for the construction of the Cổ Loa settlement.
+Based on evidence from the historical and archaeological records, Kim (2015) believed that a "highly centralized, overarching state-level society with enduring political institutions and structure" between 300 and 100 BCE was responsible for the construction of the Cổ Loa settlement.
 Its size and the requisite workforce to construct it implied "a strong military force and significant centralized, state-like control".
 The number of bronze tools also suggested the existence of centralized production, social stratification, and material monopolization.
 That roof tiles can only be found at Cổ Loa also indicated that the site was the capital.
 Surrounding villages and communities seem to have paid taxes to the centralized polity.

-Ancient Han Chinese had described the people of Âu Lạc as barbaric in need of civilizing, regarding them as lacking morals and modesty.
-Chinese chronicles maintain the native people in the Red River Delta were deficient in knowledge of agriculture, metallurgy, politics, and their civilization was a by-product of Chinese colonization.
-They denied in situ cultural evolution or social complexity, attributing any development to Sinicization, though they were aware of this "stable, structured, productive, populous, and relatively sophisticated" society they encountered.
+The Han Chinese had described the people of Âu Lạc as barbaric in need of civilizing, regarding them as lacking morals and modesty.
+Chinese chronicles maintain the indigenous people in the Red River Delta were deficient in knowledge of agriculture, metallurgy, politics, and their civilization was merely a transplanted by-product of Chinese colonization.
+They denied in situ cultural evolution or social complexity, attributing any development to sinicization, though they were aware of this "stable, structured, productive, populous, and relatively sophisticated" society that they encountered.

 Women enjoyed high status in Lạc society.
 Such a society is a matrilocal society, a societal system in which a married couple resides with or near the wife's parents.
 Thus, the female offspring of a mother remain living in (or near) the mother's house, forming large clan-families couples after marriage would often go to live with the wife's family.
 It has also been said that Proto-Vietnamese society was matrilineal.
 The status of Lạc lords transferred through the mother's lineage while women had inheritance rights.
 In addition, they also practiced levirate, meaning widows had a right to marry a male relative of her late husband, often his brother, to obtain heirs.
 This practice provided an heir for the mother, protecting widows' interests and reflecting female authority, although some patriarchal societies used it to keep wealth within the male family bloodline.